 I would also like to note here, that while Humanism does lead to strong social values, often in support of such things as freedom of speech, gender equality and democratic government – and while it does encourage political engagement – it is not a comprehensive political ideology or economic theory.
 Humanists may agree on values and goals but they will range widely in their views as to which political parties or socio-economic policies will best achieve those ends.
 We agree broadly on our vision for society but often disagree on exactly how to achieve it!

 Is Humanism the Enemy of Religion?
-While fundamentalist religious world-views may be completely antithetical to Humanist ones, the reality is that in many cases, especially in liberal democratic societies, secular and religious world-views have a lot of overlap in terms of values and goals.
-While religious communities can learn a lot from humanistic philosophy and practice in order to overcome tribalism, dogmatism and superstition, Humanism can learn from the reflective practices and rituals of the religions, in order to build cohesive community.
-It is so important that we all build bridges in times where there is so much division and polarisation, and Humanists are keen to work as part of a progressive alliance, in order to address our global challenges and ensure a better future for us all.
+While Humanism does stand in stark contrast to conservative religious and fundamentalist worldviews, the reality is that in many cases, especially in liberal democratic societies, secular and religious worldviews have a lot of overlap in terms of values and goals.
+Humanism can learn a lot from the reflective practices and rituals of the religions, in order to build cohesive community, while religious communities can learn a lot from humanistic philosophy and practice, in order to overcome tribalism, dogmatism and superstition.
+It is vital we build bridges in these times of division and polarisation, and Humanists are keen to work as part of a progressive alliance, in order to address our global challenges and ensure a better future for us all.
+Prominent religious leaders have acknowledged that it is ‘practical humanism’ that has enabled the various faiths and denominations to begin to see past their differences and come together to celebrate common values grounded in our common humanity.
+It is practical humanism, which can bring an end to religious rivalry and sectarian violence, and which supports ecumenical and interfaith initiatives.

 For those who want to dig a bit deeper, the following points outline common Humanist approaches in the three areas we have in common: